-A. The NDASA supports the development of local professional development programs for teachers and administrators, with a minimum of four days appropriately funded.
+A. The NDASA supports the local control of design and schedule of professional development programs for teachers and administrators that are state funded.

-B. The NDASA supports increased funding the ND LEAD Center.
+B. The NDASA supports increased funding of the ND LEAD Center.

-A. The NDASA supports local school board authority to establish the school calendar, school year, and school day and an increase in the state appropriation for foundation aid that will allow funding of at least 70% to provide for a minimum school term of 185 days.
+A. The NDASA supports local school board authority to establish the school calendar, school year, and school day.
 In the interest of student safety schools should be able to start school two hours late or dismiss school two hours early without loss of a student contact day.

-B. The NDASA believes that the minimum school day should be 6 clock hours for high school students and 6 hours for elementary students.
+C. The NDASA believes that the minimum school day should be 360 minutes for high school students and 330 minutes for elementary students.

-C. The NDASA supports authorizing and funding of developmentally appropriate early education programs for 3-5 year old children.
+C. The NDASA supports authorizing and funding of voluntary developmentally appropriate early education programs for 4-5 year old children.